Army aspirants protest against Agnipath scheme in multiple states; BJP office set ablaze in Bihar's Nawada

 — ANI (@ANI) June 16, 2022

 Protests have also spread to Jehanabad and Munger.
-A mob torched BJP's local office in Newada.
+A mob torched BJP's local office in Nawada.

 नवादा में उपद्रवियों ने BJP दफ़्तर में लगाई आग, भारी तोड़-फोड़. #Agnipath #Agniveers pic.twitter.com/362bBBzeSY — Utkarsh Singh (@UtkarshSingh_) June 16, 2022